yarwest/Yet-Another-Coding-Guideline/README.md

 Naturally, the downside of this is that certain variables are available outside of the loop that they are used in.
 Make sure to always  Be aware of such situations.
 Whenever you suspect it may lead to unexpected behaviour it is your primary concern to restrict the variables scope to the appropriate block.

-When initializing multiple variables, try to do this at the beginning of the appropriate block.
+When initializing multiple variables, try to do this close to their first usage.
+Variables should be initialized on declaration or almost immediately afterwards.
 It is possible to chain these variables but always make sure to declare base values seprately (so don’t do let me = you = 2) because this can lead to problems with the global namespace.
 Example:
 ```javascript
 let	i = 5,